Wing IDE provides several different interfaces for searching your code. Which you use depends on your task.

 Continue by typing G, then e, then t.
 Notice how Wing searches incrementally with each keypress.
 This lets you type only as much as you need to find the source code you are looking for.

-As in the toolbar search, typing lower case letters results in case-insensitive search, and using one or more upper case letters results in case-sensitive search.
+As in toolbar search, typing lower case letters results in case-insensitive search, and using one or more upper case letters results in case-sensitive search.

 The regular expression based search options found in the Mini-search menu group work similarly but expect regular expressions for the search criteria (see below).

-Keyboard-driven mini-replace also works similarly, except that you will be presented with two entry areas, one for your search string and one for the replace string.
+Keyboard-driven mini-replace works similarly, except that you will be presented with two entry areas, one for your search string and one for the replace string.
 Use Query/Replace to be prompted for Y and N for each replace location, and Replace String to replace all matches globally in the file.

 The Search tool provides a familiar GUI-based search and replace tool for operating on the current editor.
 Key bindings for operations on this tool are given in the Search and Replace group in the Edit menu.